-11.98 Court Time
+11.9 Court Time

-Employees who are off-duty and who are required to testify in court or attend a District Attorney's conference in any criminal matter will receive a minimum of six (6) hours' of pay computed at time and one-half (1-1/2), one-third of which will be converted to leave that may not be cashed out, unless required by law, and which must be used before the end of the last full pay period of the year in which the leave is earned, except that leave hours earned during the last four full pay periods or afterwards in the current calendar year must be used before the end of the last full pay period of the following year.
+Employees who are off-duty and who are required to testify in court or attend a District Attorney's conference in any criminal matter will receive a minimum of six (6) hours' of pay computed at time and one-half (1-1/2), one-third of which will be converted to leave that may not be cashed out, unless required by law, and which must be used before the end of the last full pay period of the year in which the leave is earned, except that leave hours earned during the last four full pay periods or afterwards in the current calendar year must be used before the end of the last full pay period of the last full pay period of the following year.
 Overtime in excess of the minimum two (2) hours' or contiguous with a work shift will be computed at time and one-half (1-1/2) for actual time involved.
 Nothing in this provision is intended to deprive employees of compensation that may be owed under the Fair Labor Standards Act.

-11.109 Retention Pay
+11.10 Retention Pay

 Upon the satisfactory completion of five (5) years of continuous service with the Alameda Police Department, the employee shall be paid an additional one-half percent (1.5%) calculated on their base annual salary plus the hourly equivalent of the Holiday Pay (as defined in Section 16: Holidays).
 Upon the satisfactory completion of ten (10) years of continuous service with the Alameda Police Department, the employee receives an additional one- and one-half percent (1.5%) to a total of three percent (3.0%) calculated on their base annual salary plus the hourly equivalent of the Holiday Pay.
-Upon the satisfactory completion of fifteen (15) years of continuous service with the Alameda Police Department, the employee receives an additional four percent (4.0%) calculated on their base plus the hourly equivalent of the Holiday Pay plus the 10-year benefit.
+Upon the satisfactory completion of fifteen (15) years of continuous service with the Alameda Police Department, the employee receives an additional four percent (4.0%) calculated on their base plus the hourly equivalent of the Holiday Pay.
+Upon the satisfactory completion of twenty (20) years of continuous service with the Alameda Police Department, the employee receives an additional five percent (5.0%) calculated on their base annual salary plus the hourly equivalent of the Holiday Pay plus the 10-year benefit.
 Upon the satisfactory completion of twenty (20) years of continuous service with the Alameda Police Department, the employee receives an additional five percent (5.0%) calculated on their base annual salary plus the hourly equivalent of the Holiday Pay plus the 10-year benefit plus the 15-year benefit.
 Percentages shall be compounded for the 10, 15, and 20-year retention levels.